Maheeennn/Integrating-histology-spatial-transcriptomic/README.md

 ### Graph based spatial features

 This part is what makes the paper different from just predicting cell type maps.
-They convert the tile grid into a graph where tiles are nodes connected to their spatial neighbors (up to 8 per node).
+They convert the tile grid into a graph where tiles are nodes connected to their spatial neighbors.
 From this graph they extract 96 features across several groups:

 | Feature group | What it measures |
 |---|---|